 Networked and Embedded Systems Lab

-Conducting research in the area of variability and context-aware computing and operating systems in mobile phones.
+Conducting research in the area of pervasive autonomy for context-aware systems.
 Current activities include:

 - Context-aware automotive: Designing a framework for mobile-assist context-aware automotive.